 Here’s our favorite security camera systems for businesses.

 Quotes available from ADT.

-ADT business security cameras are among the most well-known and recognizable in industry settings, and you’ll likely know the ADT logo having seen it on the side of residential and business buildings alike—it’s been around for about 150 years, after all.
+ADT business security cameras are among the most well-known and recognizable in industry settings, and you’ll likely be familiar with the company—it’s been around for about 150 years, after all.

 SimpliSafe Security Packages

 Although US-based SimpliSafe markets itself primarily as a home security solution provider, they also provide package and system deals designed for businesses.
 They claim to have helped nearly 100,000 businesses save thousands of dollars a year.

 Professional monitoring starts at about a dollar a day.
 Packages combine different products including sensors and keypads, and also come with a free HD camera.